 3pt

 Quantum error-correcting codes (QECCs) are essential for protecting quantum information from decoherence and quantum noise, playing a significant role in both quantum computing and communication.
-Quantum computers are theorized to solve problems significantly faster than classical computers.
-However, mitigating errors caused by decoherence and noise remains a critical challenge.
-Here, QECCs emerge as a powerful tool, safeguarding quantum information in both communication and computation.
-The concept of QECCs was first proposed in \cite{cal1996, St, S95}.
-The Calderbank-Shor-Steane (CSS) structure \cite{CRSS98} has served as the foundation for a substantial portion of recent research on QECCs.
-Construction of non-binary quantum codes techniques is explored in \cite{0, A, Ket}.
+Quantum computers are expected to solve certain classes of problems significantly faster than classical computers.
+However, mitigating errors caused by decoherence and noise remains a critical challenge, and QECCs have emerged as a powerful tool for safeguarding quantum information in both communication and computation.
+The concept of quantum error correction was first proposed independently in \cite{cal1996, St, S95}.
+The Calderbank--Shor--Steane (CSS) construction \cite{CRSS98} has served as the foundation for a large portion of subsequent research on QECCs.
+Techniques for constructing non-binary quantum codes are explored in \cite{0, A, Ket}.

 3pt